-I fell in love with hiking during the pandemic since it was pretty much the only activity I could do during lock down and social distancing.
-Now I‘m not talking about climbing Mount Everest, but just being outdoors surrounded by untouched nature was enough to unwind me and provide my body with the exercise it needs to maintain a healthy lifestyle.
+I fell in love with hiking during the pandemic, since it was pretty much the only activity I could do during lockdown and social distancing.
+Now, I‘m not talking about climbing Mount Everest, but just being outdoors surrounded by untouched nature was enough to unwind me and provide my body with the exercise it needs to maintain a healthy lifestyle.

 One of the main causes of plantar fasciitis is participation in physical activities that put a lot of stress on the heel and attached tissue, or a sudden and rapid increase in levels of physical activity.

-Treating plantar fasciitis is not difficult and most of the time, the condition will improve over time with the right shoes, orthotics and care.
+Treating plantar fasciitis is not difficult and most of the time the condition will improve over time with the right shoes, orthotics and care.

-Luckily, I was able to continue hiking despite my plantar fasciitis thanks to boots made by shoe brands that really know what they are doing and specialize in problem feet.
+Luckily, I was able to continue hiking despite my plantar fasciitis, thanks to boots made by shoe brands that really know what they are doing and specialize in problem feet.
 I was fortunate enough to test some styles out so that I can share my experiences with you.

-The best waterproof boots for plantar fasciitis:
+The best waterproof boots for plantar fasciitis

-The upper material is made with waterproof leather that is super easy to clean and durable.
+The upper material is made with waterproof leather that is durable and super easy to clean.
 The construction of the boot is sealed in the seams, even where the tongue connects to the boot, to ensure nothing seeps through, keeping your socks and feet dry.

-The sole is made with special rubber and incudes many grooves that channel away liquids to prevent slips and falls on virtually any surface.
+The sole is made with special rubber and includes many grooves that channel away liquids to prevent slips and falls on virtually any surface.
 Knowing this gave me peace of mind and increased confidence when trekking on wet trails.

 The Ortho-Cushion System featured in the boots made my plantar fasciitis flare ups non-existent and allowed me to enjoy being active without any pain or discomfort.

 A wide toe area in the forefoot was much appreciated for much little bunion and I was still able to comfortably wear a thicker outdoor sock.

-Orthopedic hiking boots:
+Orthopedic hiking boots

 For those of us looking for a more classic looking boot that can transition from trail to paved ground, Glacier Gorge is a fantastic choice.

-The pebbled full grain leather upper makes this boot a timeless classic that can be maintained and cleaned even after a stroll in rugged terrain.
+The pebbled full grain leather upper makes this boot a timeless classic that can be maintained and cleaned, even after a stroll in rugged terrain.
 Yet, the leather is super pliable and provides a lot of give to accommodate every foot shape.

 The two hook and loop straps make putting them on and taking them off a snap.
-The upper design is unique and allows the tongue to completely opens for easy foot insertion.
+The upper design is unique and allows the tongue to completely open for easy foot insertion.
 You can literally step into them, which is rare when it comes to boots.
-And of course the straps are adjustable to create a custom fit and secure grip based on your preference and foot shape.
+And of course the straps are adjustable to create a custom fit and secure grip, based on your preference and foot shape.

 And how do these help with Plantar Fasciitis?
-The built in anatomical arch support insoles and substantial shock dispersing materials ensure the plantar fascia is not overworked and is comforted and protected from all angles.
+The built in anatomical arch-support insoles and substantial shock dispersing materials ensure the plantar fascia is not overworked and is comforted and protected from all angles.

 Men's hiking boots for plantar fasciitis

-They look like regular lace boots but when you turn them around, you will discover two zippers at the heel.
+They look like regular lace boots, but when you turn them around you will discover two zippers at the heel.
 And yes, even though they are men’s boots, I was able to test them out in my size!

-Adjust and tie the laces once (when you put them on for the first time) according to your grip and instep and never tie them again!
-And now for the best part, pull down both zippers at the back to create a wide opening that allows the foot to slide in easily.
+Adjust and tie the laces once (when you put them on for the first time) according to your grip and instep, and never tie them again!
+And now for the best part: pull down both zippers at the back to create a wide opening that allows the foot to slide in easily.
 This was extremely beneficial as I was running in and out of the house and didn’t have to fuss with tedious lacing.

-The built-in orthotic insole keeps the plantar fascia in check by controlling the foot rolling inwards and maintaining an aligned body.
+The built in orthotic insole keeps the plantar fascia in check by controlling the foot rolling inwards and maintaining an aligned body.
 The rocker bottom sole further facilities proper foot motion and really improves walking.

 A seam free interior that is generously padded with foam provides a smooth, gentle and protective environment for the foot.
-The wide, round and tall toe area give the toes the freedom to move around without overlapping others, potentially causing additional foot conditions.
+The wide, round and tall toe area gives the toes the freedom to move around without overlapping others, potentially causing additional foot conditions.

-A slip-resistant sole completes the package allowing one to venture on the off beaten path.
+A slip-resistant sole completes the package, allowing one to venture on the off beaten path.

 Ranger is available in a rustic brown and classic black.